 - Beans: Cook the beans using a steamer on top of the potatoes, or in the microwave.
 If using the microwave, add ½ cup water to the bowl with the beans and zap for 3 to 4 minutes, depending on how crunchy you like them.
 If using a steamer, steam for 3 to 4 minutes and remove and set aside.

 - Potatoes: Test potatoes to see if cooked by prodding with a skewer or sharp knife.
 If soft, remove from heat and drain the water.
-Mash the potatoes using a masher or fork and adding the butter and milk.
+Mash the potatoes using a masher or fork and adding the butter and milk - salt and pepper to taste.